 City officials have taken offline the 84-inch water line serving East Baltimore and downtown, substituting a much smaller line to serve area customers.

-The main was shut down after it was exposed by a sinkhole that formed on the grounds of the Montebello 1 Water Filtration plant in northeast Baltimore.
+The main was shut down after it was exposed by a sinkhole that formed on the grounds of the Montebello 1 Water Filtration plant, located a brief distance from Lake Montebello in northeast Baltimore.

 Shortly before midnight, or four hours after The Brew reported that officials were worried about a potential water main break, the Department of Public Works said it had “activated” a 48-inch water main while it worked to repair the eroded stormwater tunnel that caused the sinkhole to appear.

 “DPW personnel conducted water system testing, confirming no bacteriological contamination,” DPW Director Jason W. Mitchell said in the 11:45 p.m. email, referring to the smaller pipeline.